Sweetener (album): Other territories

-Sweetener topped the record charts of 22 territories, and reached the top 10 in six other markets.
-In the United Kingdom, Sweetener debuted at number one on the UK Albums Chart, moving 45,000 album-equivalent units.
-It became her second number-one album in the UK, and her fastest selling album to date.
-Following its release, two album tracks entered the UK Singles Chart as "Breathin" debuted at number eight, and "Sweetener" landed at number 22, while the single "God Is a Woman" ascended six places to number six.
-Sweetener was the best-performing album of 2018 by a foreign female artist in the UK.
-It has been certified platinum by the British Phonographic Industry (BPI), for shipments of over 300,000 units in the country.
+Sweetener topped the record charts of other 24 territories and reached the top 10 in six other markets.
+(Note: Number one chart positions for Argentina, Australia, Belgium, Canada, Croatia, Czech Republic, Estonia, the Netherlands, Finland, Greece, Ireland, Italia, Mexico, New Zealand, Norway, Poland, Portugal, Scotland, Slovakia, Spain, Sweden, Switzerland, Taiwan, and the UK) (Note: Top ten chart positions for Austria, Denmark, France, Germany, Hungary, and Japan) In the United Kingdom, Sweetener debuted at number one on the UK Albums Chart, moving 45,000 album-equivalent units.
+It became her second number-one album in the UK and her fastest selling album to date.
+Following its release, two album tracks entered the UK Singles Chart—as "Breathin" debuted at number eight, and "Sweetener" landed at number 22, while the single "God Is a Woman" ascended six places to number six.
+Sweetener was the best-performing album of 2018 by a foreign female artist, and has been certified platinum by the British Phonographic Industry (BPI), for shipments of over 300,000 units in the country.

-In Australia, the album became Grande's third number one on the ARIA Albums Chart.
+In Australia, Sweetener became Grande's third number one on the ARIA Albums Chart.
 All 15 of the album's tracks placed on the ARIA Singles Chart simultaneously, becoming Grande's first album to do so.
 It ranked as the country's fourth-best-selling album by a female soloist in 2018.
 Additionally, two Sweetener singles, "No Tears Left to Cry" and "God Is a Woman", landed in ARIA's annual top singles chart for the same year.